Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Happsy Mattress Comparison Chart

-Category Happsy Organic Mattress (Medium-Firm) Happsy Organic Mattress (Plush)
+Category Happsy Organic Mattress (Medium Firm) Happsy Organic Mattress (Plush)

-Feel Medium-Firm Plush
+Feel Medium firm Plush

-Thickness About 10 in About 10 in
+Height About 10 in.
+About 10 in.

-Available sizes Twin, Twin XL, Full, Queen, King, Cal King Twin, Twin XL, Full, Queen, King, Cal King
+Sizes Twin, Twin XL, Full, Queen, King, Cal King Twin, Twin XL, Full, Queen, King, Cal King

 Trial 120 nights 120 nights

-Cooling (our take) Strong airflow feel Strong airflow feel
+Cooling Strong airflow Strong airflow

-Responsiveness (our take) Very quick Quick
+Responsiveness Very quick Quick

-Motion isolation (our take) Fair Fair
+Motion isolation Fair Fair

-Edge support (our take) Good-to-very good Good
+Edge support Good to very good Good

 How We Tested It